laavanjan/Youtube_comment_analysis_end_to_end/README.md

 ---

+## 3. 3_experiment_2_bow_vs_tfidf.ipynb

+**Purpose:**
+- Compare the performance of Bag of Words (BoW) and TF-IDF vectorization techniques for sentiment classification.
+- Evaluate the impact of different n-gram ranges (unigrams, bigrams, trigrams) on model performance.
+- Track all experiments using MLflow.

+**Key Steps:**
+- Loads the preprocessed dataset.
+- Configures MLflow for experiment tracking.
+- Defines a reusable experiment function to:
+  - Vectorize text using either BoW or TF-IDF with specified n-gram ranges and feature limits.
+  - Split data into training and test sets.
+  - Train a Random Forest classifier.
+  - Log parameters, metrics (accuracy, classification report), confusion matrix plots, and models to MLflow.
+- Runs experiments for both BoW and TF-IDF with n-gram ranges of (1,1), (1,2), and (1,3).
+- Compares results to determine which vectorization method and n-gram configuration performs best.

+**Outcome:**
+- Provides a systematic comparison of feature engineering strategies for text classification.
+- Helps identify the optimal vectorization approach for sentiment analysis on this dataset.

+---

 ## How to Use
 1. Run `1_Preprocessing_&_EDA.ipynb` to explore and preprocess the data.
 2. Run `2_experiment_1_baseline_model.ipynb` to train and evaluate the baseline model, and log results to MLflow.
+3. Run `3_experiment_2_bow_vs_tfidf.ipynb` to compare BoW and TF-IDF vectorization methods and analyze their impact on model performance.

 ---